-- 77. The A11 corridor is a major focus of growth, with the route providing key strategic access to London, Cambridge and much of the rest of the UK via the M11 and A14.
-Dualling was completed in 2014 and the Cambridge Norwich Tech Corridor initiative aims to take advantage of this to boost economic development. - 78.
+- 76. The A11 corridor is a major focus of growth, with the route providing key strategic access to London, Cambridge and much of the rest of the UK via the M11 and A14.
+Dualling was completed in 2014 and the Cambridge Norwich Tech Corridor initiative aims to take advantage of this to boost economic development. - 77.
 The main east-west road link is the A47.
 It connects the area to Great Yarmouth and Lowestoft to the east.
 Both are coastal resorts and industrial towns with significant regeneration needs.
-The development of Eastport at Great Yarmouth provides improved access to continental Europe and for offshore industries.
+The development of Eastport at Great Yarmouth provides access for offshore industries.
 To the west the A47 provides access to the Midlands, the North and to growth areas locally at Dereham and King's Lynn.

-34 Source: Nomis Norwich has 38.5% of its population educated to NVQ4 level and above, Broadland 39.7% and South Norfolk 36.9%.
+33 Source: Nomis Norwich has 38.5% of its population educated to NVQ4 level and above, Broadland 39.7% and South Norfolk 36.9%.
 The Great Britain figure is 39.3%.

-35 Source: Government NEET statistics
+34 Source: Government NEET statistics

-36 Source: Social Mobility and Child Poverty Commission, Jan 2016
+35 Source: Social Mobility and Child Poverty Commission, Jan 2016